 - VGA DAC (4-bit R-2R per channel) with VGA out connector

 - PS/2 mouse/keyboard connector

-- Two 40-pin Expansion Headers (in case if you want to connect something else)
+- Two 40-pin Expansion Headers (in case you want to connect something else)

-The price of this board is $150 plus delivery from Terasic site.
+This board costs $150 plus delivery from the Terasic site.

-I’m going to use this board to make a replica of the “UT-88” computer that I briefly described in the previous post.
-Lets see how it goes.
+I will use this board to make a replica of the “UT-88” computer I briefly described in the previous post.
+Let’s see how it goes.